shawnbro/old_news/README.md

 The site uses the NYTimes article search API to return random headline articles from today's date in a random year.

-The design and style of the site was inspired by Jacob Harris' Times Haiku Generator
+The design and style of the site was inspired by Jacob Harris' <a href="http://haiku.nytimes.com/">Times Haiku Generator</a>

 Hope he doesn't mind...
 <br />